Who has access to my records?

 After the 60% day of each term:

-Students will be assigned the grade they have earned (usually an F grade).
+Students will be assigned the grade they have earned (commonly an F grade).

 How do I change my address?